 During his graduate study, he was awarded Vela Fellowship from Los Alamos National Laboratory (2013), the MIPSE Fellowship from Michigan Institute for Plasma Science and Engineering (2014), NASA Earth and Space Science Fellowship from NASA (2013 - 2015), Richard and Eleanor Towner Award for Distinguished Academic Achievement from College of Engineering at the University of Michigan (2015), Award for Outstanding Students Abroad from China Scholarship Council (2015), NASA Living With a Star Jack Eddy Postdoctoral Fellowship from UCAR/NASA (2015), MICDE Fellowship from Michigan Institute for Computational Discovery and Engineering (2015), RHG Exceptional Achievement for Science to the MAVEN Science Team from NASA (2016), and Group Achievement Award to MAVEN Science Team from NASA (2016).

-His research interests include: solar wind interaction with unmagnetized planets (e.g., Mars and Venus), ion/electron heating by Alfven/whistler waves via non/sub-resonant interaction, high intensity laser-plasma interaction, electrons and coherent radiation (in traveling wave tube, klystron, gyrotron, magnetron), magnetic reconnection, information feedback in intelligent transportation systems (ITSs); application of the evolutionary game theory to traffic networks.
-He has (co-)authored about 40 peer-reviewed papers and two book chapters.
+His research interests include: star-planet interactions, (exo-) planetary habitability and astrobiology, solar wind interaction with planets/moons (e.g., Mars, Venus, Mercury and Ganymede), ion/electron heating by Alfvén/whistler waves via non/sub-resonant interaction, high intensity laser-plasma interaction, electrons and coherent radiation (in traveling wave tube, klystron, gyrotron, magnetron), magnetic reconnection and turbulence, information feedback in intelligent transportation systems (ITSs); application of the evolutionary game theory to traffic networks.